Connecting With Family Over the Holidays

 Gathering with family throughout the holiday season presents a perfect opportunity to have important, albeit potentially difficult, conversations about the future of your affairs.
 Having a plan in place in case of death or disability – while not enjoyable to think about – can alleviate administrative pains, minimize family disputes, and ensure assets are protected.
 When you’ve established that plan, it’s of the utmost importance that it is properly communicated to your loved ones.

-We’ve put together a few strategies to help you have — and continue — these critical conversations:
+We’ve put together a few strategies and resources to help you have — and continue — these critical conversations:

 FIRST…